 Establishing Dynamic Research Tracks

-The GCTW has established three unique research clusters to gain a broad understanding of climate change impacts on transboundary waterways: Hydro-climate Modeling (HC), Ecosystem and Water Quality (EWQ), and Climate Ready Communities and Transboundary Governance (CRTG).
+GCTW has established three unique research clusters to gain a broad understanding of climate change impacts on transboundary waterways: Hydro-Climate Modeling (HC), Ecosystem and Water Quality (EWQ), and Climate Ready Communities and Transboundary Governance (CRTG).

 Objectives